COVID: Indian doctors denounce unapproved alternative medicines | DW | 03.06.2021

 Ramdev retracted his comments later, saying that he held no ill will against the medical community.

-He later claimed that he did not need a COVID vaccine because he was protected by yoga and Ayurveda, an ancient alternative medicine system.
+He later claimed that he did not need a COVID-19 vaccine because he was protected by yoga and Ayurveda, an ancient alternative medicine system.

 "Ramdev has been spreading rumors among the public and disrespecting members of the medical community," Manish Nigam, the president of the Federation of Resident Doctors' Association (FORDA), told DW.